Coffee blog

 Making the water

 We need to prepare three bottles.
-In the first bottle, we will make a baking-soda buffer.
+In the first one, we will make a baking soda buffer.
 In the second, we will make a magnesium hardness concentrate.
 The third bottle will be used for the final water.

 Preparing the buffer